 We highly recommend visiting Yala Safari whilst experiencing a 10 day Sri Lanka itinerary.
 There are plenty of other parks, but this is the best place to see Sri Lankan leopards.
 Stay in Tissa as it’s the closest town to the park and your safari guide will pick you up.

 You’ll probably arrive in the evening so relax and prepare for the long day and early start the next morning.
 Catch a bus from Ella or get a private car – share it with other travellers if you can.
 There are usually people waiting at the bus stop in Ella so if a driver offers to take you, you can split the cost.
 You can also download the PickMe app and book a car that way.

 Have you ever seen a wild leopard?
 We definitely hadn’t before we went to Sri Lanka, but we were incredibly lucky and saw THREE whilst on safari!
 Yala National Park has one of the highest leopard densities in the world, but you still usually have to look really hard to spot one.

-Book a private tour – our advice would be to take a 12 hour safari.
+Book a private tour – our advice would be to take a 12-hour safari.
 It sounds very long but the time just flies when you’re seeking out new animals every minute!
 Honestly, I can’t stress enough how you’ll want every minute you can to find the leopards – if your driver gets a call saying that there is one nearby, you want to be able to spend the time waiting for these magnificent creatures.

 Be aware that there is really not much to do in the town of Tissamaharama.
 The few restaurants that do operate, close fairly early so it’s unlikely that you’ll be spoilt for dinner options.
 If your hotel offers meals, then I’d recommend eating there so that you’re not wandering around in the dark looking for food.